statisticsnorway/geo-explorer/README.md

 ### Export as code
 The export button can be used to "save" your map.
 Copy the printed code and paste it into a new file.
 Running this file will give you an app with the same bounds, data, coloring and attribute table.

-### Starting the app with data already loaded, filtered and colored
+### Starting the app with data loaded, filtered and colored
-Use the 'data' argument to add data to the map at startup. 'data' can be:
-- a list of file paths
-- a dict with GeoDataFrames as values and labels as keys
-- a dict with file paths as keys and filter function (or None) as value (note that the filter function must be formated as a string!)

-Set 'column' to color the geometries.

-Optionally specify the colors with the 'color_dict' argument (with column values as dict keys and color codes (hex) or named colors (https://matplotlib.org/stable/gallery/color/named_colors.html) as dict values).

 Here is an example of a GeoExplorer app where data is loaded, filtered and colored:

 ```python